zhongTao99/app-llama2-c/README.md

 make runopenblas
 ```

-Requires [OpenBLAS](https://github.com/xianyi/OpenBLAS)to be installed on system.
+Requires [OpenBLAS](https://github.com/xianyi/OpenBLAS) to be installed on system.

 **BLIS**